MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/download-transcripts-bulk.md

 The transcripts you see in the link can contain different kinds of messages:
 - Control Messages
 - System Messages
-- Text message (for example, Hi, Hello, How are you, etc)
+- Text message (for example, Hi, Hello, and How are you)
 - File Attachment metadata

 On each of these types of messages you can see a `createdDateTime` field that denotes the exact time at which this message was posted or created.